 Get inspired by this beautiful bedding sold by La Boheme in Australia.

 Blankets, duvets, quilts, comforters and sheets are made using a variety of textile types.
 Blankets are often woven from wool, cotton or a synthetic yarn.
 Duvets and comforters are typically a cotton sheath encasing a filling composed of down feathers, cotton batting, wool or a synthetic material.
-Duvets are meant to be used with a removable, washable cover, while comforters might be used on their own with a set of sheets.
+Duvets are meant to be paired with a removable, washable cover, while comforters might be used on their own with a set of sheets.

 Instead of buying polyester blankets, buy wool or cotton, or maybe you can even knit or crochet one yourself!
 Natural duvets, comforters and quilts can be filled with cotton, wool, feathers or other innovative materials.
 Down is one of the lightest and warmest materials, but cotton and wool can be very warm too.
 Some even prefer a heavier blanket for a cozy feeling.
 Polyester filling is vegan, inexpensive and ubiquitous, but plastics are not so nice for the environment.
 Check out the options at the end of the article.